Skip to content

 Q: Is a process's custom field configuration used only within our company?

 A: Yes, each company configures it independently.
-When adding a field, you can "load from the standard template of that category" for common fields, then adjust as needed.
+When adding a field, you can "load common fields from this category's standard template," then adjust as needed.

 Q: Can we stock-in directly without inspection?